Understanding Firebase Costs

 When your Spark plan's free daily or monthly usage runs out, the Firebase APIs will start refusing requests.
 Without warning your app can shutdown.

-If you have a mission critical app or don't want your app to suddenly shut down, consider upgrading to the Blaze plan.
+If you have a mission critical app or don't want your app to suddenly shut down, consider to the Blaze plan.

 There are also some restrictions on the Spark plan; for example Cloud Functions can only make API calls to Google APIs.
 So if you need to fetch from a non-Google service, you'll need to upgrade to the Blaze plan.